ProtoconNet/mitum-currency-doc/docs/operations-guide-docs/currency-policy-updater.rst

 currency-policy-updater Operation
 -----------------------------------

-* First, get the info of the registered currency through api.
+* First, get the info of the registered currency through API.
 * When updating a currency policy, the signature of the suffrage nodes participating in consensus exceeds the consensus threshold (67%) to be executed.

 .. code-block:: sh